brontosaurusrex/brontosaurusrex.github.io/books.md

 > “Well, wouldn’t it be a better idea to let the audience decide whether it’s really funny?”

 >“With all due respect, Lorne, I think that would be the worst thing we could possibly do.
 Believe me, I’ve been down that road before.”

+## Deadlines Don't Care if Janet Doesn't Like Her Photo (David Thorne - 2021)

+> I like the yellow chair.
+It adds a splash of Melissa's personality to an otherwise coherent space.
+I also like the bee and think we should all incorporate animated gifs into our emails.